jmfriedt/max2771_fx2lp/FX2LP/python_access_USB/README.md

-### Bitbanged SPI triggered by USB Vendor Request transactions
+## Bitbanged SPI triggered by USB Vendor Request transactions

+### Using the binary PocketSDR firmware compiled with the proprietary Keil compiler

 Using a FX2LP started with the EEPROM firmware (closed jumper on EEPROM) and programming the PocketSDR firmware with